fluidity-money/9lives.so/README.md

 pattern.
 A factory takes a list of outcomes, and creates a variable number of contracts with a minimal viable proxy pointing to share ERC20s, and a trading contract.

-It allows a protocol-sanctioned address to determine which outcome came to reality, then share holders can convert their positions to fUSDC on request.

 ![Diagram of the system](diagram.svg)

 ## Roadmap